GlenKPeterson/TestUtils/README.md

 ## Change Log

+### 1.0.1 2020-10-16 "Kotlin type signatures"
+ - Converted the various contract tests (equals, Comparator, and Comparable) to Kotlin in order to simplify the type signatures.

 ### 1.0.0 2020-10-08 "1.0"
  - Added more @NotNull annotations and did a tiny bit of cleanup.
  - I've been using this for years.
 It's 1.0 quality, so I'm calling it 1.0.